argumentativeyouth/pritams-portfolio/_pages/resume.md

 <div class="panel">
 <p>My achievements in different capacity in this organization are as under:</p>
   <p>1. <strong>Editor:</strong> Reviewed, edited and published more than 1000 articles.
 Generated 16 million sessions within a span of 3 months.</p>
   <p>2. <strong>Content Writer:</strong> Written around 400 articles and updated around 600 (articles written by ex-employees of the organization).
-Generated 5+ million sessions within a 3 months period.</p>
+Generated 5+ million sessions within a 3 months period.
+75% of the articles written by me are in the top 10 position in SERP.</p>
   <p>3.
 Generated 1.3 million views on my answers on Quora.</p>
   <p>4.
 Written around 200 help articles that have helped thousand of students and teachers.</p>
   <p>5.
 Trained and mentored 10+ freshers who are creating amazing content.</p>